Deadline

 The next review will occur for applications submitted by December 31, 2023.
 The subsequent review dates are March 31, June 30, and September 30, 2024.
 Up to $80 million in total funding is currently available, and DOE expects to make more available through FY2026.
 Note that elements of the solicitation (e.g., eligibility, criteria, deadlines) are subject to change with each quarterly review period – please sign up for alerts below to get updates.

-DOE will host virtual Office Hours to answer any questions from potential applicants before the next quarterly submission deadline on December 31, 2023.
-View the dates below and click the links to RSVP.
+The U.S. Department of Energy (DOE) will host Office Hours on December 7, 2023 from 1-2 PM ET to answer any remaining questions from potential applicants before the submission deadline on December 31, 2023.

 • October 19, 2023 from 1:00-2:00 PM ET: COMPLETED